Information for BC Faculty

 Christopher Baum, Department of Economics, leads students to Berlin on "Economic Policy Analysis from a European Perspective" Photo: Marquise Bell, Summer 2012.

-I would like to invite you to submit a proposal to teach a BC summer program abroad during the summer of 2015.
+I would like to invite you to submit a proposal to teach a BC summer program abroad in 2016.
 Summer programs abroad are playing an increasingly important role in our overall strategy of international education at Boston College.
-They allow some students to go abroad who may otherwise be restricted during the semester, and they enable younger students to have an entry-level international experience that might eventually lead to a longer term abroad.
+They allow some students to go abroad who may otherwise be restricted during the semester, and they enable others to have an entry-level international experience that might eventually lead to a longer term abroad.

 I believe there are significant faculty benefits as well.
 A summer program abroad may offer the chance to teach your expertise in a specific geographic setting or to innovate and collaborate with colleagues.
-For A&S faculty, Dean David Quigley also offers a grant program that allows for the combination of summer teaching and research activity.
+For A&S faculty, the Dean of Arts and Sciences also offers a grant program that allows for the combination of summer teaching and research activity.

 Generally speaking, summer programs are three or six credit courses and span four to six weeks in length, respectively.
 Teaching faculty from all schools and disciplines can submit proposals.
 Summer programs count towards the students’ graduation requirements.
 Anyone teaching a summer program abroad will receive a faculty summer salary rate, reimbursement for an economy round-trip airfare to their local destination and assistance in paying for housing; we will help defray other expenses with a specific stipend amount.
 The Office of International Programs will also provide administrative support, both here at BC and overseas.

-Proposals are due March 31, 2014.
-To submit a proposal please follow instructions provided through the following link.
-Our hope that is by announcing the proposals in December, you will have a chance to propose a program before the spring semester gets too busy.
-We also hope that you will take the time to meet with Abby Berenson, Assistant Director for International Summer and Service Programs, and/or me, so that we can provide feedback on your proposed program before the final proposal reaches our office.
+Proposals are due March 31, 2015.
+Our hope is that, by announcing the proposals at the beginning of December, you will have a chance to propose a program before the spring semester gets too busy.
+We also hope that you will take the time to meet with the Summer & Internships Program Manager and/or me, so that we can provide feedback before the final proposal reaches our office.

 We hope that you will join us for one of the information sessions that will provide more details about the proposal process.
-The first of these sessions will be on Wednesday, January 29 from 2:00 – 3:00 pm.
-The second will be on February 27, from 3:00 – 4:00 pm, in the Hovey House library.
-Additionally, please do not hesitate to contact Abby, or me with any questions that you might have.
+The first of these sessions will be on Thursday, December 11 from 10:00 – 11:00 am.
+The second will be on January 27, from 4:00 – 5:00 pm, in the Hovey House library.
+Additionally, please do not hesitate to contact the Summer & Internships Program Manager or me with any questions that you might have.